The Role of Photosynthesis in a Sustainable Atmosphere

 The human population is expanding like crazy, taking more and more oxygen out of the air as we breathe to stay alive.
 Cattle and hogs and chickens and all the other meats we cultivate are also multiplying, breathing more, taking oxygen out of the air in increasing amounts.
 How is it that there's still oxygen left?
 Something must be sustaining the atmosphere, or we'd all be dead by now.

 We animals breathe oxygen produced by the plant kingdom (plants/trees/seaweeds).
 The plant kingdom breathes CO2 produced by the animal kingdom.
-In other words, as long as there are enough plants to counterbalance the human/animal population, then we should have enough oxygen to stay alive for awhile.
+In other words, as long as there are enough plants to counterbalance the human/animal population, we should have enough oxygen to stay alive for awhile.

 The atmosphere of the earth is made up of layers of slightly different component mixtures of air.
 The layers serve to protect us from the elements of space, to balance the temperature of the earth and, in its closest layer, provide living things with gases we need to survive.